 Let’s start with the landscape and climate of these countries.

 Portugal is defined by its long beach-lined coastline, mountainous north and arid plain in the south.
 Spain is also blessed with beautiful beaches but is mainly a highland plateau, straddled by mountain ranges.

 Both countries have a temperate climate, allowing year-round travel.

-The big cities of both countries have a buzzing nightlife and a vibrant cultural scene.
+The big cities of both countries have buzzing nightlife and a vibrant cultural scene.

 Language is a common barrier when travelling, and can be especially daunting to deal with when travelling solo.
 But fear not.
-English is widely spoken in the tourist hubs and amongst the younger generation in Portugal and Spain
+English is widely spoken in tourist hubs and amongst the younger generation in Portugal and Spain.

 Both Spaniards and Portuguese are friendly and laid-back people.

 Your taste buds will be well and truly satisfied in either country.
 Fresh seafood, fragrant olive oil and spicy chorizo are the staples of both countries’ cuisine.
 And let’s not forget the wine and tapas.